ably/asset-tracking-android-rider-app-demo/README.md

 | far  |        2000       |      1000      |
 | near |        1000       |       500      |

+## Location logs

+To export location logs from the current session, enter the settings screen by clicking the cog icon on the main screen.
+Logs for each session are stored in two files named by time and date of the first location logged, for example, `14_07_07:06:16_location.log`.
+Note that location logging starts after adding a trackable.
+- `*_location.log` - contains location reading.
+Consequent readings are appended to the file as soon as they arrive
+- `*__history.log` - contains location history from the session and is available only after the publisher disconnects

+There are the following options available on the settings menu:
+- "Close session and save logs" - disconnects current publisher and exports
+- "Export logs" - shares all files present in the log directory inside the app's private storage
+- "Remove logs" - removes all files present in the log directory inside the app's private storage
+- "Start session" - creates a new publisher and connects it to Ably
+- "Restart application" - restarts the application process.
+Will restart all publishers as well as background services

 ## Known Limitations

 For the sake of simplicity, the demo app does not handle the following cases: